ionelmc/python-hunter/docs/cookbook.rst

 .. epigraph::

-    When in doubt, use hunter.
+    When in doubt, use Hunter.

 Packaging
 =========